-Dalgaard founded wholesale tour operator Avanti Destinations in 1981 and retired in June 2018.
-He has served in several positions at the USTOA, where currently he is vice chairman.
-He also has been on the advisory board of the German National Tourist Office and Atout France for many years.
+Dalgaard has 40 years of experience in different areas of the travel industry, including airline, retail travel agency and tour operator.
+He is the founder and President of international tour operator Avanti Destinations, Inc. He has held several positions at the USTOA, where currently he is Vice Chairman.
+He also has been on the advisory boards of the German National Tourist Office and Atout France for many years.

 Heather Greenwood Davis

-Lambert spent over 30 years with Avis Budget Group and its predecessor companies, where he held multiple senior leadership positions.
-He is currently a managing director in the Scottsdale, Ariz., office of Harvard Group International, an executive search firm.
+Lambert spent over 30 years with Avis Budget Group and its predecessor companies, where he held multiple senior leadership positions, both in the field and at a headquarters level.
+He is currently a Managing Director in the Scottsdale, Ariz., office of executive search firm Harvard Group International (HGI), focusing on multiple industries, including non-profit, travel and transportation, and sports and entertainment.

-Robb is a travel industry consultant and serves as board chair for the Travel Institute.
-He started his travel career in sales and sales management and followed that with roles at Carlson Cos., including global vice president of marketing.
+Robb is a travel industry consultant and serves as Board Chair for The Travel Institute.
+He started his long travel career in sales and sales management, representing an international airline and hotel group.
+He followed that with roles at Carlson Companies, including Global Vice President of Marketing.
 More recently, he focused on corporate and product strategies at La Macchia Enterprises.

-A hospitality industry veteran of more than 30 years, Wielgus is founder of the International Advisor Group, a consultancy for the hospitality industry.
-Previously, he served as senior vice president of marketing for Celebrity and Azamara and executive vice president and chief marketing officer of Choice Hotels International.
+A hospitality industry veteran of more than 30 years, Wielgus is the founder of the International Advisor Group, a consultancy for the hospitality industry.
+Previously, he served as Senior Vice President of Marketing for Celebrity Cruises and Azamara and Executive Vice President and Chief Marketing Officer of Choice Hotels International.

-Before his retirement, Wolff held a number of executive positions with Marriott International, eventually serving as executive vice president of sales and marketing.
-Prior to Marriott, Wolff worked in executive positions with TWA, where he was in charge of global reservations and airline training, and Hickory Travel, where he was president.
-In 2006 he received ASTA’s Lifetime Achievement Award.
+Before his retirement, Wolff held several executive positions with Marriott International, including Executive Vice President of Sales and Marketing.
+Prior to Marriott, Wolff worked in executive positions with TWA, where he oversaw global reservations and airline training, and Hickory Travel, where he was President.
+In 2006, he received ASTA’s Lifetime Achievement Award.